Environmental issues in the San Joaquin Valley: Sources

 The sources of air pollutants vary and are still being researched.
-The ozone is believed to come from vehicles, agricultural operations, and industry, while PM2.5 is believed to comes from vehicles, power generation, industrial processes, wood burning, road and farming activities as well as wildfires.
+The ozone is believed to come from vehicles, agricultural operations, and industry, while PM2.5 is believed to come from vehicles, power generation, industrial processes, wood burning, road and farming activities, and wildfires.
 Some pollutants drift down from the Bay Area and Sacramento, including oxides of nitrogen.

 Burning of agricultural waste from orchards and vineyards has been a focus for regulators.
-The local air district's policy on agricultural burns is the strictest in the nation, only allowing agricultural burns on good air quality days.
+The local air district's policy on agricultural burns is noted as one of the strictest in the nation, only allowing agricultural burns on good air quality days.
 Most burning happens after the harvest, between late fall and spring.